sandialabs/snl-quest/README.md

 Leaving the text input field blank sets the tilt angle to the latitude of the site.

+> I try to download data for a powerplant and get "An error has occurred with the COBRA API."

+This can occur if you are requesting data for a powerplant outside of the continental U.S. or if there is some issue with the FIPS code for the county (e.g., it applies to a city instead of a county).
+We are working on correcting this kind of error but there is no fix at this time.

 ### QuESt Valuation
 <a id="faq-valuation"></a>